 • Solid and well made

-• Great size for my needs – not too big
+• Perfect size for my needs – not too big

 • More handy compartments than Secret Squirrel

-• Zips are a faff; would prefer clips or even velcro
+• Mounting zips can be a faff; would prefer clips or even velcro

 I like to try new stuff, or up to a point, retry ideas I’ve given up on and once I strung some high-end Rova-Flex zip ties round the frame and headstock, the Fandango perched securely on my WR’s big IMS tank.
 It stayed there for a month, zipped off every 4-500kms to refill the tank, or right off when overnighting in lodgings.
 Since then I used it on an XR400 in Algeria and On my XScrambleR 700 in Morocco and around/

 The volume is just right for me, though I found the map pocket’s surface area a bit small.
 It closes with a velcro patch, but that wasn’t enough to stop my vital notebook falling out while battling through a oued on the Western Sahara border.
-Going back to look for it was just ‘too hot, too hard, too far’, to paraphrase GL’s moto, so make sure you velcro down well, especially with toll-road tickets.
+Going back to look for it was just ‘too hot, too hard, too far’, to paraphrase GL’s motto, so make sure you velcro down well, especially with toll-highway tickets.

 The back mesh pocket was great to whip out my P&S camera on the move, and inside under the top is a nifty hidden zip pocket, but it’s starting to fray.
 There’s another under the base (may get wet) and inside the body is a velcro divider I had no use for as the bag is not that big.
 I just stuff in what was needed.

-There’s a port to let a cable out so your phone can recharge, and they’ve addressed securing the loose ends of the harness with no flapping.
+There’s a port to let a cable out so your phone can recharge, and they’ve neatly addressed securing the loose ends of the harness to eliminate flapping.

-As expected, the zips were a pain some days – just a few seconds of fiddling to get them to hook up, but I got things to do and places to ride!
+As expected, the zips can be a pain some days.
+It takes just a few seconds of fiddling to get them to hook up, but I got things to do and places to ride!
 It’s not that bad, but I’d prefer clips.
-The breather hose from my fuel cap didn’t get affected by the bag pressing on it, and lightly loaded as it was, the sat securely over through rough episodes.
+The breather hose from my WR’s fuel cap didn’t get affected by the bag pressing on it, and lightly loaded as it was, it sat securely over rough episodes.